Scientists Reveal 1st Image Ever Made Of a Black Hole

 Outside scientists suggested the achievement could be worthy of a Nobel Prize, just like the gravitational wave discovery.

+The image helps confirm Einstein's general theory of relativity, Dempsey said.
+Einstein a century ago even predicted the symmetrical shape that scientists just found.

+The black hole depicted is about 6 billion times the mass of our sun and is in a galaxy called M87 that is about 53 million light years from Earth.
+One light year is 5.9 trillion miles, or 9.5 trillion kilometers.

-While much of the matter around a black hole falls into a death spiral, never to be seen again, the new image captures gas and dust that is lucky to be circling just far enough to be safe and to be seen millions of years later on Earth.
+While much of the matter around a black hole gets sucked into the vortex, never to be seen again, the new picture captures gas and dust that are lucky to be circling just far enough to be safe and to be seen millions of years later on Earth.

-Taken over four days when astronomers had "to have the perfect weather all across the world and literally all the stars had to align," the image helps confirm Einstein's general relativity theory, Dempsey said.
-Einstein a century ago even predicted the symmetrical shape that scientists just found, she said.

-The measurements were taken at a wavelength the human eye cannot see, so the astronomers added color to the image, choosing gold and orange because the light is so hot.
+The measurements were taken at a wavelength the human eye cannot see, so the astronomers added color to the image, choosing gold and orange because the light and gas are so hot, heated to millions of degrees by the friction of gravity.

-What the image shows is gas heated to millions of degrees by the friction of ever-stronger gravity.
-That gravity creates a funhouse effect where you see light from both behind the black hole and behind you as the light curves and circles around the black hole itself.
+That gravity creates a funhouse effect where you can see light from both behind the black hole and behind you as the light curves and circles around the black hole.

 The project cost $50 million to $60 million, with $26 million of that coming from the National Science Foundation.